 To get into disaster recovery planning, it’s beneficial to have a Bachelor’s or A-Level qualification in business studies, management or economics.
 But, there are specific professional qualifications for disaster recovery that are widely recognised by employers.
 For example, the BCM Institute offers an IT disaster recovery planning certification that will help you break into entry-level roles.
 They have a range of other certifications to become a specialist or expert in disaster recovery planning.

-Kick-start your technology consulting career today by browsing our list of technology consulting and project management graduate schemes.
+Kick-start your technology consulting career today by browsing graduate jobs in technology consulting and project management.